berrygroup/berrygroup.github.src/content/homepage/people.md

 header_menu: true
 ---

 #### Scott Berry
 ![Scott Berry](images/ProfilePicture.jpg#floatright)
+###### Group leader

-Scott studied Theoretical Physics and Biology at the University of Adelaide and the University of Western Australia, before moving to John Innes Centre in the UK for his PhD.
-There, together with Caroline Dean and Martin Howard, he worked on mechanisms of epigenetic memory, using *Arabidopsis thaliana* as a model system.
-Scott then moved to Switzerland to undertake postdoctoral research with Lucas Pelkmans on heterogeneity in gene expression in mammalian cells.
-From October 2021, Scott will be a group leader at Single Molecule Science.
+Hi!
+I am Scott.
+After completing my undergraduate studies in Theoretical Physics and Biology at the University of Adelaide and the University of Western Australia, I moved to the UK for my PhD at the [John Innes Centre](https://www.jic.ac.uk/).
+There, I worked with [Caroline Dean](https://www.jic.ac.uk/people/caroline-dean/) and [Martin Howard](https://www.jic.ac.uk/people/martin-howard/), combining theoretical and experimental biology approaches to understand mechanisms of epigenetic memory in *Arabidopsis thaliana*.
+I then moved to Switzerland as a [HFSP postodctoral fellow](https://www.hfsp.org/funding/hfsp-funding/postdoctoral-fellowships), working with [Lucas Pelkmans](https://pelkmanslab.org/) at the University of Zurich.
+There, I shifted model systems from plants to mammalian cells, and became immersed in the wonderful world of modern single-cell biology -- focusing on understanding the mechanisms by which cells coordinate gene expression with cell size.
+From October 2021, I will be a group leader at [Single Molecule Science](https://sms.unsw.edu.au/) at the University of New South Wales.
 {{< endfigurefloat >}}